laravel/docs/validation.md

 <a name="using-rule-objects"></a>
 ### Using Rule Objects

 Laravel provides a variety of helpful validation rules; however, you may wish to specify some of your own.
 One method of registering custom validation rules is using rule objects.
 To generate a new rule object, you may use the `make:rule` Artisan command.
 Let's use this command to generate a rule that verifies a string is uppercase.
-Laravel will place the new rule in the `app/Rules` directory:
+Laravel will place the new rule in the `app/Rules` directory.
+If this directory does not exist, Laravel will create it when you execute the Artisan command to create your rule:

     php artisan make:rule Uppercase